What is PBI - Public Broadcasters International?

 PBI was created on the initiative of, amongst others, PBS, CBC and TV Ontario in North America and was soon joined by many others including BBC, NHK, KBS, SVT, DR, NRK, SABC, RTE, and France Télévisions.
 Since then more than 80 public service broadcasters, representing all continents, have become members.
 The PBI conference usually takes place in the autumn and is hosted by a member broadcaster representing different continents on rotation.
 PSBs from North America, Africa, Asia and Europe have subsequently hosted conferences.

 Membership not only supports international PSB but guarantees attendance at the PBI Conference and access to the information PBI gathers (eg. broadcaster profiles).
 It is open to broadcasters offering programmes and news for all audiences and who are required, by law or charter, to serve general public interests.
 PBI is not-for-profit.
 Membership fees, which contribute towards each annual conference, depend upon the size of the broadcaster.
 Associate membership is also available.
-Further details will be provided upon initial registration or should you email firstname.lastname@example.org
+Further details will be provided upon initial registration or you may email PBI2013@pbs.org.

 Who takes part?